raysers/Mflux-ComfyUI/README.md

 ![text2img](examples/Air.png)

 This basic workflow will download the full versions of dev or schnell to `.cache` from Hugging Face, both of which are over 33GB and may put a strain on hard drive space.

-I personally have installed the entire ComfyUI directly on an external hard drive, and I also set the HF_HOME variable to move the `.cache` directory to the external hard drive to avoid running out of disk space.

 Of course, using quantized models will greatly save hard drive space.
 If you want to use quantized models, you can directly connect to the **Mflux Models Downloader** node to download quantized models from Hugging Face, such as: